-- our revenue, expenses and operations not being subject to a material adverse effect - our anticipated cash needs and our needs for additional financing - our ability to grow our business and operations, including the addition of retail stores and grow operation expansion, including the expansion at the Warehouse Facility and the Greenhouse Expansion - the price of cannabis and cannabis products not being materially adversely affected - there being no material adverse effect on our ability or capacity to produce cannabis or cannabis products - there being no material adverse effect in the anticipated phases and timing of the expansion at the Warehouse Facility and the Greenhouse Expansion and the production capacity thereof - the continued growth in the number of consumers using our products - the continued growth of the cannabis industry in Nevada, Massachusetts and the U.S. and there being no material adverse effect in the market for cannabis or the regulatory environment in Nevada, Massachusetts or at the federal level in the U.S. - there being no material adverse effect with respect to the medical benefits, viability, safety, efficacy and dosing of cannabis, including there being no loss of public trust in the medical benefits, viability, safety, efficacy and dosing of cannabis - · there being no material adverse effect with respect to our expectations for future production costs and capacity - the Company being able to renew and/or extend its licenses - the Company being able to apply for additional retail store licenses - there being no material adverse effect with respect to our expectations on the effects our patent will have on costs and revenues - there remaining a positive market reception of our current product offerings and other new delivery mechanisms produced by the Company for use by consumers - the Company maintaining its competitive position and there being no material adverse effect in the regulatory environment in which the Company operates - there being no material adverse effect related to the legalization of medical or recreational cannabis and the timing related to such legalization
+- our revenue, expenses and operations not being subject to a material adverse effect - our anticipated cash needs, its needs for additional financing, changes to its dividend policies not being subject to a material adverse effect - our remaining able to grow the business and its operations, including the addition of retail stores, grow operation expansion, including the expansion at the Warehouse Facility and the Greenhouse Expansion - the price of cannabis and cannabis products not being materially adversely affected

+- there being no material adverse effect on our ability or capacity to produce cannabis or cannabis products - there being no material adverse effect in the anticipated phases and timing of the expansion at the Warehouse Facility and the Greenhouse Expansion and the production capacity thereof - the continued growth in the number of consumers using our products - the continued growth of the cannabis industry in Nevada, Massachusetts and the U.S. and there being no material adverse effect in the market for cannabis or the regulatory environment in Nevada, Massachusetts or at the federal level in the U.S. - there being no material adverse effect with respect to the medical benefits, viability, safety, efficacy and dosing of cannabis, including there being no loss of public trust in the medical benefits, viability, safety, efficacy and dosing of cannabis - there being no material adverse effect with respect to our expectations for future production costs and capacity - the Company being able to renew and/or extend its licenses - the Company being able to apply for additional retail store licenses - there being no material adverse effect with respect to our expectations on the effects our patent will have on costs and revenues - there remaining a positive market reception of our current product offerings and other new delivery mechanisms produced by the Company for use by consumers - the Company maintaining its competitive position and there being no material adverse effect in the regulatory environment in which the Company operates - there being no material adverse effect related to the legalization of medical or recreational cannabis and the timing related to such legalization